TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 	/dev/vdb1: UUID="0037c590-0545-4736-bcdc-d052681eb5f5" TYPE="xfs"
 	</code></pre>

-### An issue where an instance does not operate becauste the block storage mount fails
+### An issue where an instance does not operate because the block storage mount fails

 If you set `/etc/fstab` incorrectly when adding block storage, the volume mount may fail during boot and the instance may enter emergency mode.